MoNezhadali/database_engineering/04-Database-Indexing.md

 ## Effect of UUIDs in DB performance

 In this section we are talking about `UUID` version `4`, which is totally random.
 While inserting new rows to the database (`write`), this randomness becomes a hassle especially when the `id` is indexed.
 The reason behind it is the structure of the index (`b-tree`, it is ordered list among other things) which should be maintained during insertions.

+## Dead-rows issue

+An issue may arise when a large transaction modifies many rows and is later rolled back.

+If such a transaction fails, millions of invalid row versions remain.
+PostgreSQL handles cleanup lazily using a background process called `vacuum`, rather than immediately on rollback.
+While this avoids blocking the database, it leaves "dead rows" that make disk I/O inefficient—more reads are needed to fetch fewer live rows, hurting performance.
+Other databases may handle roll-backs eagerly.
+This should be noted in DB design.